Explore FREE downloadable educational materials.

 Hepatitis B: The Disease

-Symptoms of hepatitis B generally appear in 90 days and last a few weeks, and about half of infected adults and children over the age of five will have symptoms, while many children under the age of five will not.
-Symptoms include fever, fatigue, loss of appetite, nausea, vomiting, abdominal pain, dark urine, discolored (clay) bowel movements, joint pain and jaundice (yellowish skin or eyes).
-Learn more about Hepatitis B disease …
+Symptoms of hepatitis B generally appear in 90 days and last a few weeks, and between 30 and 50 percent of infected adults and children over the age of five will have symptoms, while many children under the age of five will not.
+Transmission of infection from mother to child during birth is rare now that prenatal screening is conducted in all U.S. states.
+Symptoms of acute hepatitis B include fever, fatigue, loss of appetite, nausea, vomiting, abdominal pain, dark urine, discolored (clay) bowel movements, joint pain and jaundice (yellowish skin or eyes).
+Learn more about Hepatitis B…

 Hepatitis B Vaccine